 If we want to avoid a climate disaster, it is important to drastically reduce the world’s greenhouse gas emissions.
-The principal of “the polluter pays” is often shared and under that same guise Western countries are now considering to place higher taxes on meat products.
+The principal of “the polluter pays” is often shared and under that same guise Western countries are now considering whether it’s a sensible idea to place higher taxes on meat products.
 The tax is one of the many strategies that political parties can use to add to positive change.
 Read on for why the time could be right for a meat tax.

 People love meat

 Meat is popular among many people.
-Passionate meat-lovers are not hard to find.
-Although there are a lot of people in Europe and Northern America trying to cut down on meat, the overall meat consumption is still rising.
+Passionate meat-lovers are not hard to find, and although there are a lot of people in Europe and Northern America trying to cut down on meat, the overall meat consumption is still rising.

 However, cutting the meat consumption is vital in tackling the climate crisis.
-Different scientists share this could be the best single environmental action we can take.
+The signs are too important to ignore.
+And the meat consumption is not only expected to increase further, but cutting down on it could be the best single environmental action we can take.
 In order to protect the environment and to make profound progress in doing so, we need to cut down on consuming meat.
 And we need technology, consumers, businesses and governmental parties to work together on an international scale.

 Cigarettes, alcohol and meat?